-A little over a year ago my husband and I made a momentous decision that completely changed our lives.
+A little over a year ago my husband and I made a momentous decision that completely changed our lives and led us down the path towards minimalism.
 While that may sound a bit dramatic, it is the absolute truth.
 What is so significant about the decision we made was that it required a huge amount of faith and trust on both of our parts.
 I am a planner, I have been pretty much since birth.
 I have lived from a fear perspective of having to micro manage and control everything, because only then did I feel safe.
 If I plan for something, and guard against every possible glitch, then I will be ok, right?
 The end result of this was a life that felt very tight and constricted.
-I didn't realize how restricted I was, until I broke old patterns and discovered a new way of being.
+I didn’t realize how restricted I was, until I broke old patterns and discovered a new way of being.

 I had a health crisis in March 2014 that I will be eternally grateful for as it forced me to take a long hard look at my life, and make some very necessary changes.
 My husband was in a transition period as well, we both did a lot of soul searching, and had some deep and meaningful conversations about what we wanted our life to look like.
 The end result of all of this soul searching was a leap of faith move across the country.
 We packed our kids in our Mazda 6 and embarked on a road trip from St John’s, NL to Victoria, BC.
 The car trip was a wild and crazy adventure, one we hope to repeat when my son is old enough to remember it.